Funder: Burroughs Wellcome Fund

 - Applications must be submitted by non-profit organizations or degree-granting institutions in the United States or Canada.

-- An individual may only serve as principal investigator/project director on one application per review period and no more than twice across the program’s lifetime.
+- An individual may serve as principal investigator/project director on only one application per review period and a maximum of two funded projects over time.

 Application Process